ChrisPenner/mad-props/README.md

 hardestBoard = txtToBoard hardestProblem
 ```

-This function takes our problem and converts it into a nested grid of variables!
-Each variable 'contains' all the possibilities for that square.
-Now we need to 'constrain' the problem!
+We've now got our problem as a list of rows of 'cells', each cell is a set containing the possible numbers for that cell.

-We can then introduce the constraints of Sudoku as relations between these `PVars`.
-The cells in each 'quadrant' (i.e. square, row, or column) are each 'related' to one other in the sense that **their values must be disjoint**.
-No two cells in each quadrant can have the same value.
-We'll quickly write some shoddy functions to extract the lists of "regions" we need to worry about from our board.
-Getting the **rows** and **columns** is easy, getting the square **blocks** is a bit more tricky, the implementation here really doesn't matter.
+We need to express the constraint that each 'region' (i.e. row, column and 'block') can only have one of each number in them.
+We'll write some helper function for collecting the regions of the puzzle:

 ```haskell
 rowsOf, colsOf, blocksOf :: [[a]] -> [[a]]